Badd Blood: In Your House: Storylines

-The main feud heading into Badd Blood involved The Undertaker and Shawn Michaels.
-The rivalry dated back to August at SummerSlam, when Michaels served as guest referee for the WWF World Heavyweight Championship match between The Undertaker and Bret Hart.
-Michaels tried to hit Hart with a chair but accidentally struck Undertaker instead, causing Hart to win the match and the title.
-After a previous match between Undertaker and Michaels to determine a number one contender for the WWF World Heavyweight Championship ended in a double Disqualification at Ground Zero: In Your House, a cage match called a Hell in a Cell match was scheduled for Badd Blood, which would be the first-ever Hell in a Cell match held by the WWF.
+The main feud heading into Badd Blood involved The Undertaker, and Shawn Michaels.
+The rivalry dated back to August at SummerSlam, when Michaels served as special guest referee for the WWF Championship match between The Undertaker, and Bret Hart.
+Michaels tried to hit Hart with a chair, but accidentally struck Undertaker instead, causing Hart to win the match and the title.
+After a previous match between Undertaker and Michaels to determine a number one contender for the WWF Championship ended in a double Disqualification at Ground Zero: In Your House, a cage match called a Hell in a Cell match was scheduled for Badd Blood, which would be the first-ever Hell in a Cell match held by the WWF.

-Undertaker's former manager, Paul Bearer, had his face burned by a fireball thrown by Undertaker at In Your House 14: Revenge of the 'Taker, Bearer compared the incident to a fire that burned down the funeral home that killed The Undertaker's parents and possibly his younger half-brother for which he blamed The Undertaker but Undertaker denied it.
-Bearer claimed to have proof in the form of Undertaker's half brother Kane, who was alive after all.
+Undertaker's former manager, Paul Bearer, had his face burned by a fireball thrown by Undertaker at In Your House 14: Revenge of the 'Taker; Bearer compared the incident to a fire that burned down the funeral home that killed The Undertaker's parents and possibly his younger half-brother; for which he blamed The Undertaker, but Undertaker denied it.
+Bearer claimed to have proof in the form of Undertaker's half-brother Kane, who was alive after all.
 Bearer revealed that he had raised Kane after the fire and that Kane now was coming to the WWF to challenge Undertaker.

 On the afternoon of the event, Brian Pillman, who was scheduled to face Dude Love on the show, was found dead in his hotel room.
-The announcement was made to fans during the half-hour "pregame show" prior to the pay-per-view being broadcast.
+The announcement was made to fans during the half-hour "pregame show" before the pay-per-view was broadcast.